jordpears/Rock-Paper-Scissors/README.md

 The only dependencies I have are Junit5, Mockito and a plugin for a newer version surefire to ensure the tests run through mvn.

+I could have extended my approach further by adding dependency injection of the service into the controller and removed exposure of the service to the Main class.
+Given the simplicity of the task this was not required, however should the complexity increase this would be my next action.

 ### Running:
 _Built with Java11_